webcomponents/webcomponents.org/client/README.md

 ```

 ### Deploying to staging
-Staging is automatically updated by travis on a successful build.
+After a PR is merged for a client change, staging is automatically updated by travis on a successful build.

 ### Deploying to prod
 ```bash